 Carrying a water bottle is a must.
 It will help you reduce costs as 1 litre of water may cost around $3 on the EBC trek route.
 Also, carry a water purifier as the water available on the trek route may not always be safe to drink.
 Water purifiers are usually drops or tablets.
 It is better to buy a water bottle suitable for both cold and hot water.

 Walking sticks can help you a lot especially if you are a beginner.
 The stick is also known as the Trekking Pole will help to support your knees during the trek.
 This can be bought in Thamel for around $10.

 Maps will be of great use for planning as well as trekking to those who are trekking without agency.
 The maps of Everest Base Camp Trek can be bought in Kathmandu or Lukla or Namche Bazaar.

 It is best to carry a medical kit with some basic medicine and health care items.
-Your medical kit should basically include these items: paracetamol, painkillers, digestive tablets, bandages, handiplasts, antiseptic, diamox, diarrhea tablets, rehydration powder and lip balm.
+Your medical kit should basically include these items: paracetamol, painkillers, digestive tablets, bandages, hand plants, antiseptic, Diamox, diarrhoea tablets, rehydration powder and lip balm.

 If you have any prescription medicines, do not forget to pack them too.

-Hand sanitizer is another must have and it comes handy every now and then.
+Hand sanitiser is another must-have and it comes in handy every now and then.
 Toiletries are better bought in your countries as your options may be limited in Nepal.